ka1ea6/django-twitter-clone/README.md

-# A Twitter clone made using Django
+# A Twitter clone made using Django - Advanced Programming with Python
+## Name: Kaleab Gulilat
 ## ID: ETS0580/11